htoor01/auto-ta/README.md

 - SQLite (persistence, in case of app crash or work breaks)

 Notes:
-- A variation of this project was developed for the Summer 2026 Java QBLC Batch.
-It processed 200+ submissions, enabling us to challenge our students.
-This contributed to a 91% pass rate on the WWP district exam.
+- This project was developed for the Quakerbridge Learning Center's 2026 Java Batch.
+To simulate this, local JSON files and mock data is used to mimic Classroom API responses and student data in the SQLite database.
-- Planning was done with the support of AI.
-All implementation and documentation was done by Haaris Toor.
+- To avoid leaking sensitive student data, all implementation and documentation was done by Haaris Toor (without AI support).

 # Set Up Steps